hadcomfort/mandelbrot_explorer/README.md

 ## The Return

-*[Written in transitional, departure gate style with travel terminology]*

 As the farewell ceremony concludes with all appropriate customs and immigration protocols, you feel the gentle pull of your home dimension's gravitational field calling you back through the interdimensional transit corridors.
 The fractal realm begins its standard fade-out sequence around you, but this is not a melancholy departure - it fades with the gentle quality of a first-class journey that you know will remain permanently logged in your memory systems, like a favorite song that will continue playing in your consciousness long after the speakers have been turned off and the venue has closed for the evening.

 Your understanding of interdimensional geography has been permanently updated: the boundary between your world and the fractal realm is not the solid customs barrier it once appeared to be.
 Every time you engage in mathematical thinking, every time you contemplate the aesthetic properties of patterns and equations, you are essentially touching the border crossing of that magical dimension.
 Every time you execute the fractal explorer program, you are opening a diplomatic window between worlds, allowing the mathematical beings of that realm to share their infinite beauty with your limited but genuinely appreciative human consciousness through carefully managed cultural exchange protocols.